BabylonJS/BabylonNative/Documentation/Android_Integration.md

 # Known issues

-BabylonNative uses V8 and bundles the .so for the various ABI.
+BabylonNative uses V8 and bundles the .so for the various ABI (depending on the package .aar).
 There might be some conflicts if your app is also using V8.